| What

 seller or buyer and they cannot expect the agent's undivided

 loyalty.
-Also, undisclosed dual agency is illegal. |
+Also, undisclosed dual agency is illegal. | The agent may know personal information

 about both the buyer and the seller, but as a disclosed